Alvearie/imaging-ingestion/docs/roadmap.md

 ## Planned

--  Integrate into a Continuous Integration (CI) toolchain service and create a build process

 -  Improve the scope of support in the DIMSE Proxy for bidirectional use-cases.
 Current capability is limited to unidirectional ingestion.